Core Tax Principles

 Support for Efficient, Consistent and Administrable Tax and Trade Policies

-We seek to create dialog with tax policy makers on matters of local and international importance.
+We seek to create dialogue with tax policy makers on matters of local and international importance.
 We do this directly and through trade associations.
 We support initiatives that result in economic growth, reduce trade barriers and develop the capabilities of the tax authorities, especially in developing countries.

 Development of consistent and sustainable tax policy is a shared responsibility.
 P&G believes that the business community must play an active role helping policy makers to understand the impact of tax policy choices on investment and the economy.
 We believe that principled taxation leads to economic stability and prosperity for countries, people, and businesses.